Rollover IRA

 While conversions are penalty free, the amount you convert that has not previously been taxed, including earnings, must be included as taxable income and could potentially move you into a higher tax bracket.
 Taxes will be due when you file your income tax return for the year in which you converted.

-Once you convert from a Traditional IRA to a Roth IRA, your new IRA investment and any accumulated earnings will grow free of federal income taxes, provided you meet the conditions described in the Withdrawals section above.
+Once you convert from a Traditional IRA to a Roth IRA, your new IRA investment and any accumulated earnings will grow free of federal income taxes, provided you meet the conditions described in the Roth Withdrawals section.

 Please consult your tax advisor for more detailed information regarding the Roth IRA or for advice regarding your individual situation.